DemocracyClub/aggregator-api/docs/new-aws-account-setup.md

 After creation, copy the generated access key ID and secret access key, and paste them inside an appropriately-named CircleCI "Context", with each value stored under its relevant standard [AWS environment variable name](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+**Make very, *very* sure that you capture the key ID and secret precisely!
+Ensure that, when you paste it into the CircleCI UI, you don't accidentally insert any leading or trailing whitespace, and that you've copied the entire string each time - even if the string contains word-break characters that stop your browser from selecting the whole string!**

 CircleCI Contexts have the concept of "Security Groups".
 We're not using them, yet, but they do merit some future investigation.

 ## S3 buckets